Discover Multilogin now and get 50% off your first month!

 Team collaboration: Not built for shared workflows

-• Sync sessions in the cloud, so work continues across devices
+• Sync sessions in the cloud for seamless teamwork

 For advanced team setups, here’s how to manage multiple LinkedIn accounts effectively using tools like Multilogin to streamline workflows.